Red Dragon (Ambazonian militia): History

 Cameroonian security forces including the Rapid Intervention Battalion reportedly located Oliver in Menji, and organized a raid on 12 July 2022.
 According to the Cameroonian government, Oliver and one of his guards were killed during the attack, while the remaining Red Dragons fled.
 The Interim Government of Ambazonia confirmed his death days later, but disputed the events leading to his demise; according to his brother Chris Anu, Oliver was killed by an insider who had then tipped off Cameroonian forces about the location of the corpse.
+Ambazonia Defence Forces deputy commander Capo Daniel claimed that Oliver had "been replaced by a younger and more vibrant leader" in commanding the Red Dragon militia, though did not name this individual.
+Regardless, the Red Dragons were greatly weakened by Oliver's death and separatist operations were reduced in Lebialem.

+Even though the Red Dragons were believed to be still active in Cameroon as of early 2023, they had reportedly been "completely dislodged" from Lebialem by September of that year.
+In their place, a new local rebel group, "Team Retina" under "General Massacre", had emerged.
+In October 2023, the Red Dragons took part in the "Southern Cameroons People's Conference" in Toronto.
+On 6 February 2024, Red Dragon militants kidnapped Nicholas Nkongho Manchang, the Sub-Prefect of Bamenda's 2nd Arrondissement, and five of his staff members in Ntumbaw.
+The official was freed a few hours later by security forces.